 Did you know that there are several potential entry points in and around your RV?
 They’re not always obvious, either!

 We highly recommend you crawl under your RV to check the pipes and wires.
 See any small holes or cracks under there?
 Maybe a few chew marks?
 If so, these are likely entry points for mice.
-If mice find these easy access spots, you’re in trouble!
+If mice find these easy-access spots, you’re in trouble!
 You’ll want to patch up these cracks and holes ASAP (before you do, check for trapped mice in the RV pipes to avoid future health problems).
+See below for more information on how to seal up these holes.

 If you have a slide-out, make sure to inspect both sides of it (as well as the seal between the camper and the slide).